Cogeneration at a Water Treatment Facility.

 - Lower emissions to the environment, in particular of CO2, the main greenhouse gas.

-- Large cost savings, providing additional competiveness for industrial and commercial users and offering affordable heat for domestic users.
+- Large cost savings, providing additional competitiveness for industrial and commercial users and offering affordable heat for domestic users.

-- An opportunity to move towards more decentralized forms of electricity generation, where plant is designed to meet the needs of local consumers, providing high efficiency, avoiding transmission losses and increasing flexibility in system use.
+- Opportunity to move towards more decentralized forms of electricity generation, where a plant is designed to meet the needs of local consumers, providing high efficiency, avoiding transmission losses and increasing flexibility in system use.

-- Improved local and general security of supply—local generation, through cogeneration, can reduce the risk that consumers are left without supplies of electricity and/or heating.
+- Improved local and general security of supply—local generation, through cogeneration, can reduce the risk that consumers are left without adequate electricity and/or heating.